Buford Lipscomb, Chairman of the Board

-Pastor Buford Lipscomb serves as Senior Pastor for Liberty Church; a multi campus, non-denominational church meeting in five locations.
-Liberty has two locations in Pensacola, FL, a Campus in Navarre FL, and two locations in Alabama: the Foley and Fairhope Campus.
-An additional campus is planned for a 2010 launch.
+Buford Lipscomb serves as Senior Pastor for Liberty Church; a multi campus, non-denominational church meeting in five locations.
+Liberty has two locations in Pensacola, Fla., a campus in Navarre Fla., and two campus locations in Alabama: Foley and Fairhope.

-Prior to Liberty Pensacola, Pastor Lipscomb began Liberty Church – Fairhope, AL. While living in Fairhope, he served on the President's Advisory Board for Liberty Christian College, served as College President as well as serving as instructor of various courses.
-Pastor Lipscomb also held the position of President of the Eastern Shore area ministerial association for many years as well as the Mobile-Pensacola District Pastor for Liberty Fellowship of Churches and Ministers.
+Prior to Liberty Pensacola, Lipscomb began Liberty Church – Fairhope, Ala.
+While living in Fairhope, he served on the President's Advisory Board for Liberty Christian College.
+He also served as college president as well as instructor of various courses.
+Lipscomb also held the position of president of the Eastern Shore area ministerial association for many years as well as the Mobile-Pensacola District Pastor for Liberty Fellowship of Churches and Ministers.

-Pastor Lipscomb’s leadership includes President of Liberty Network in which Lipscomb directly oversees over 93 international pastors and ministers.
-Pastor Lipscomb continues to serve on various boards across the region including the Executive Council of Church Foundational Network, as well as the Envision Perdido Council, Perdido Key, Florida.
+Lipscomb’s leadership includes president of Liberty Network where he directly oversees more than 93 international pastors and ministers.
+Lipscomb continues to serve on various boards across the region including the Executive Council of Church Foundational Network, as well as the Envision Perdido Council in Perdido Key, Fla.

-Pastor Lipscomb has been recognized both locally and nationally for his community and public service, as well as his leadership in both the business world as well as within the Christian ministry.
-Graduating with a Bachelor's degree from Liberty Bible College in Pastoral Ministry in 1982, he also received his PHD in Christian Education from Liberty Christian College in 1994.
+Lipscomb has been recognized both locally and nationally for his community and public service, as well as his leadership in both the business world and within the Christian ministry.
+He earned his bachelor's degree from Liberty Bible College in Pastoral Ministry in 1982 and received his Ph.D. in Christian Education from Liberty Christian College in 1994.

-Richard J. Corcoran, past member of the Waldorf Board of Regents, is the Executive Vice President in Wealth Management for First National Bank in Sioux Falls, South Dakota.
+Richard J. Corcoran, past member of the Waldorf Board of Regents, is the executive vice president in Wealth Management for First National Bank in Sioux Falls, S.D.
 As the senior trust executive, he is responsible for management, supervision and operation of a $2.7 billion trust department and full service investment brokerage department with a combined staff of 41.
 Corcoran is also chair of the Trust Committee of the Board of Directors, and a member of the Trust Investment Committee, the Trust Review Committee; the senior management team of the bank, the bank's board of directors and the bank's holding company board of directors.